Mt. Baldy Hiking Guide

 - Grab a well-deserved beer at one of the many microbreweries in LA after your hike

-- The top of the mountain is very windy and cold, bring a jacket
+- The top of the mountain is very windy and cold, bring a jacket or windbreaker

 Standing at the top of Mt.
 Baldy is exhilarating.
 The wind blows strong, there's makeshift rock walls for protection, and the Baldy Bowl looks steep and treacherous.
 It feels really good to summit Mt.
 Baldy and the view at the top definitely makes it all worth it.